Yuzuk1Shimotsuki/blog-template/source/about/self_intro/en.md

 Now, I'm a EE student who studied in City University of Hong Kong.
 I will dedicate myself to studying diligently to prepare for the future developments in technology and contribute to making the world a better place for future generation.

 ## Prologue
 And, that’s all I have to share for now!
-I hope you enjoyed my content, and I’d be thrilled to have you as a new friend.
-C iallo
+Feel free to reach out and chat with me anytime :) Whether you want to share tech knowledge, discuss anime and games, or make new friends and meet interesting people, I'm here for you.
+Ciallo ～(∠・ω<)⌒☆

 ### < [Go back to Index](https://lolicon.wtf/about/self_intro)
 ### < [Go back to About Me](https://lolicon.wtf/about)